 In 1891, a group of prominent Seattle women founded the Woman's Century Club, a club designed for the cultural and intellectual development of its members and for social service.
 The club's name referred to the nineteenth century, which many women active in the suffrage movement called the Woman's Century because during that century women had made such great strides.

-Charter members were:
+Charter members of the club were:

 - Carrie Chapman Catt (1859-1947), who is credited with founding the club and was elected the first president.
 She went on to gain international prominence in the suffrage movement as president of the National American Woman Suffrage Association from 1900-9014 and 1915-1920.